UCL-ARC/julia-hpc-2024/venue/index.md

 London<br/>
 United Kingdom

+## UK visa

+If you are coming from outside of the UK and don't have British citizenship, you may need a UK visa to enter the country.
+Check on the [UK government website](https://www.gov.uk/check-uk-visa) whether you need a visa for short academic activities in the UK.
+Up to February 2024, EU, EEA and Swiss citizens should not require a visa for short-term visits.
+Unfortunately we will not be able to support visa applications this time.

 ## Public transport in London

 The UCL IoE is in the heart of London, in the Borough of Camden.
 London has